smartshanghai/interviewphp/README.md

 ## A: HTML and CSS

-### Preparation

-- Download NPM dependencies.
-- Make sure that you can run `Grunt`.
-It should already be configured to work as soon as you have installed the dependencies.
-- Compile `assignments/a/scss/main.scss` by running `Grunt`.

 ### Task

-Implement [assignments/a/profile.jpg](assignments/a/designs/profile.jpg) on the index.html page.
-Make a responsive grid containing a couple of these profiles (max 3 per line) for different people (use random names, and any pictures).
+Implement [assignments/a/profile.jpg](assignments/a/designs/profile.jpg).
+Make a responsive grid containing a couple of these profiles
+(max 3 per line) for different people (use random names, and any pictures).
 Buttons do not have to lead anywhere.
 Pay attention to positioning and coloring.

 ## B: PHP